 In the construction of musical instruments and arcs

 Source: Federation of Beekeeping Associations of Greece OMSE

 Apple cider vinegar is called the vinegar produced from apples.
 It is one of the most delicious and aromatic varieties of vinegar.
 Apart from its unparalleled physical characteristics, its healing properties have been highlighted since ancient times.
-Hippocrates, the father of Medicine, gave his patients apple cider vinegar because he had understood his healing properties.
-The army of Julius Caesar used it in 3000 BC. to stay healthy and fight the various diseases.
-During the Middle Ages it was sold in Paris as a very tasty vinegar that helps in the health and anti-aging of the body.
+Hippocrates, the father of Medicine, gave his patient’s apple cider vinegar because he had understood his healing properties.
+The army of Julius Caesar used it to stay healthy and fight the various diseases.
+During the Middle Ages, it was sold in Paris as a very tasty vinegar that helps in the health and anti-aging of the body.

 It is rich in vitamin A, B-carotene and C, contains 30 amino acids, 12 enzymes, phosphorus, magnesium, manganese, iron, calcium, potassium, sodium, fluoride, boron, flavonoids, tannins and polyphenols.
 It is one of the most complete natural products acting as an ally in maintaining a healthy organism.